opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Configuring-the-Installation-Directory.md

 To configure the installation directory:

 1. Click the **Yes** button when prompted with the following message:
-    *\"OpCon/xps installation directory has not been configured, and it is needed to locate the tools.
-Do you want to configure it now?\"*.
+    *"OpCon/xps installation directory has not been configured, and it is needed to locate the tools.
+Do you want to configure it now?"*.
     The **External Tools Preferences** dialog should display.
 2. Enter the [directory]{._Override style="font-style: italic;"} in the     **OpCon/xps installation directory** text box or use the **Browse** button to locate the directory.